eam-00/Linux-Notes/Logs/linux-notes-logmanagement.md

         dateext

 Uncomment the '**compress**' entry and add the '**dateext**' one in order to have the rotated log files compressed and the date of the rotation appended to the file name of the log.
-The resulting file will be renamed, after logrotate execution, like this:
+The resulting file will be renamed, after a successful logrotate execution, like this:

 ``syslog-20210909.gz``